Saying adieu to Bert

 27-12-2022

 Death comes as a surprise, even when it’s expected.
 It creeps up slowly, but it happens suddenly.
-Bert passed away in the night of Christmas Day - his favourite holiday.
+Bert passed away in the night of Christmas Eve - his favourite holiday.

 Two days before, I offered to stay the night.
 “Completely unnecessary”, said a still optimistic Bert.
-But in the middle of the night, my mom woke me up.
+I did, anyway.
+And in the middle of the night, my mom woke me up.
 He wasn’t doing well, had a hard time breathing and was in a lot of pain.
-I called an emergency doctor who gave him some morphine and dormicum - an anaesthetic - so he could sleep.
+I called an emergency doctor who gave him some morphine and dormicum - an anesthetic - so he could sleep.

 That last day he was in pain, restless, anxious.
 Sweating, cold, confused.
 He just wanted to sleep, he just wanted to die.
 It was difficult to watch him struggle like that and kind of a stark contrast with the happy and peaceful days before.